adamtrancurantis/aws-sqs-advanced-redrive-demo/BLOG.md

 ## Getting queue information with the Advanced Redrive tool

-The advanced redrive tool uses a directory structure to store messages are they are received, processed, updated, and deleted.
+The advanced redrive tool uses a directory structure to store messages as they are received, processed, updated, and deleted.
 The first thing we should do is retrieve queue information from the demo config, `./config/demo.yaml`.
-This will also build out our directory structure.
+When we run the following command, the tool builds out the directory structure automatically:

 ```
 ➜  npm run redrive -- -c config/demo.yaml -l